Gluten free sweet potato pizza meal prep doesn't mean you're eating "pizza" on a sweet potato, but the crust is made from this popular tuber!

 There’s a long list of reasons why we love meal prep recipes.
 At the top of that list is the fact that what used to be time-consuming and stressful (we’re looking at you, dinner) is now a breeze and even fun!
-But we know #thestruggleisreal for those of you who don’t do gluten… because pizza.
-Everyone’s childhood favorite, turned adulthood regular indulgence special occasion.
-But what if we told you that even those not doing gluten this week could enjoy this meal prep recipe?
-Enter Sweet Potato Pizza (yes, that is the sound of angels singing).
+We know #thestruggleisreal for those of you who don’t do gluten... because, well, pizza.

 - 1 egg

 - ¼ cup arrowroot

 - ¾ cup marinara or pizza sauce